Crono1124/BattleTactics/README.md

 # BattleTactics
  BattleTech Mod

   I wanted to create a mod in Battletech that enriches the vanilla experience while providing a slightly higher difficulty level.
+In order to provide a new gaming experience:
+  #### weapons and units have been added that focus on difficulty by impacting the Heat, structure, and stability of player mechs.
+  #### Light to Medium mechs can be utilized throguhout end game content without just fielding an all assault lance.
+  #### Light mechs should be able to utilize weapons to disable (Destroy) the weapon systems of heavier mechs.
+  #### Larger mechs only = survivability now, not unlimited firepower.
+  #### Salvaging a mech is no longer an accidental act.
+Weapons have been created to assist in salvaging actions.
+  #### A faction is planned to be introduced that specalizes in mech salvage...
+Yay Pirates!

-At this time no DLC is required for this MOD as I have not edited any DLC mechs YET.
+  (At this time no DLC is required for this MOD as I have not edited any DLC mechs YET.)

 # Current Changes:

+### Global accuracy changes:

++All units will now only gain +1% accuracy per gunnery stat increase vice the original 2.5%.
+This prevents the constant 95% hit chance without the use of tactics (Higher Ground)

+ +All LRM Accuracy lowered.
+LRM missile spam should be just that...
+Spam.
+Lobbing 40+ missiles from thousands of feet away should not all impact with perfect accuracy.
+This was implemented by lowering LRM missile accuracy modifier by 3.
+(Still in balance testing phase.)

 ### An increased Player VS AI Difficulty:

  +Allow the AI to utilize more alpha strikes.
 Unless the AI will overheat, or has a less than ~10% chance of hitting you.
 Expect the AI to give you the full business with every possible shot.
 What you do to them, They will now do to you :) (*Requires slight tweaks...
 AI Logic still prefers to single shot or punch but has improved)

- +All Head shot chances reduced against all mechs.
-This will lower the possibility of getting random head shots from any weapons fire Unless the enemy is on higher elevation than you.
-If there is an elevation imbalance the mech with the higher ground gets a bonus to head shot percentages. (*Pending Implementation*)
-(--I want to look into lowering the chance of head shots from the side as well.
-I feel like if you want to shoot somebody in the head you should have to do it from head on. )

- ### AI Difficulty reduced by:

- +All LRM Accuracy lowered.
-LRM missile spam should be just that...
-Spam.
-Lobbing 40+ missiles from thousands of feet away should not all impact with perfect accuracy.
-This was implemented by lowering LRM missile accuracy modifier by 3.
-(Still in balance testing phase.)

  ### New Ammo Types: